tyfahpundo/school-demo/README.md

 - Update student and teacher information
 - Delete student and teacher records
 - View lists of all students and teachers
+- Swagger for the apis is available on http://localhost:8080/swagger-ui/index.htm

 ## Prerequisites